Skip to content

 Beinn Enaiglair is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 16km with 783m of ascent and takes most walkers 6-9 hours.
 Terrain: The Home Loch stalkers path is one of the better-built tracks in the area and drains well even after rain.

-Where do I park for Beinn Enaiglair?
+Where should I park to climb Beinn Enaiglair?

 Standard parking is at NH204776 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-When is the best time to climb Beinn Enaiglair?
+When should I climb Beinn Enaiglair?

 The standard good-weather months for Beinn Enaiglair are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.